 Crafts Project – There are currently 12 women in this project.
 The women work together or alone in their own homes making good quality jewellery and crafts.
 New members are taught the craft making skills.
 Large quantities of jewellery and crafts are bought at the local price by support team members when they visit in April and September each year.
 This gives the women an immediate income to re-invest in materials and rent a shop in Matugga to sell items locally.
 Items are sold by support team members in the UK at a higher price and the difference is sent to Jane.
 Whoever buys the jewellery and crafts is directly supporting widows and needy women and their children in Matugga.

 Catering Project – A group of 16 women would like to set up a catering project including running a cafe in Matugga and through it win orders to do the catering at big events like introductions and weddings.
 The large amount of catering equipment that was sent in the 40′ container may help this new project get off the ground.

 Despite the challenges, through these projects many women are supporting themselves and their families.
-By donating 5% of their income to the centre, Jane’s committee can ensure that many more women can start up income generating projects and that a fund is maintained for helping other needy people in the community; for example paying for Mrs Masoke, an 81 year old widow, to travel to Butabika hospital to get drugs for her two mentally handicapped adult children who are totally dependent on her.
+By donating 5% of their income to the centre, Jane’s committee can ensure that many more women can start up income generating projects and that a fund is maintained for helping other needy people in the community; for example paying for Mrs Masoke, a widow now in her 90th year, to travel to Butabika hospital to get drugs for her two mentally ill adult children who are totally dependent on her.